-It’s normal to have questions or doubts about personal Coaching.
-You might have heard the term but are not sure what it really means.
-On this page I answer the Top Five questions I’m regularly asked about personal Coaching.
-I hope that by doing this, I can put your mind at ease and you will decide that us working together will be your starting point for change.
+It’s normal to have questions or doubts about personal coaching.
+You might have heard the term but you’re not sure what it really means.
+On this page I answer the Top Five questions I’m regularly asked about coaching and I hope that by answering them I can put your mind at ease.

 I love this one and I get asked it A LOT and the answer is: ‘Of course you can’.
 Sadly, many men are still not encouraged to seek guidance or advice and this can lead to a lack of understanding of your emotional drivers which form the key components to enjoying a satisfying personal and professional life.
 I have coached very senior professional men and men who are just starting out in their lives and their careers.
 Check out my Testimonials page to see what they say about me.

 This distinction is an important one.
-Life coaching is based on where you’re at NOW in your life and focuses on your current goals and plans.
+Personal coaching is based on where you’re at NOW in your life and focuses on your current goals and plans.
 Psychotherapy traditionally explores emotional trauma from events that have happened in your past.
 In the coaching industry we say that Coaching is ‘solution-driven’ and Counselling is ‘understanding-driven’.
-If you’re suffering from a medically diagnosed mental health issue, Life Coaching will not be appropriate for you unless you agree it beforehand with your doctor or mental health professional.
+If you’re suffering from a medically diagnosed mental health issue, personal coaching will not be appropriate for you unless you agree it beforehand with your doctor or mental health professional.

 O.K, I’m convinced, I’d like to try a personal coach.
 What do I do next?